BlazeInferno64/blazed.js/lib/node/README.md

 # Info

+New to Promises?

-If you aren't familiar with promises, you can learn about it from <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise">here</a>
+If you're not familiar with promises, check out the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to learn more.

+Advanced HTTP Requests Made Easy

-Using blazed.js you can perform advanced HTTP Requests from your node app directly with features like automatic JSON Parsing
+With `blazed.js`, you can send advanced HTTP requests directly from your Node.js app, featuring automatic JSON parsing and more.

-It is based on the <a href="https://nodejs.org/api/http.html">HTTP</a> library, which is built into <a href="https://nodejs.org/">Node.js</a> by default!
+Built on Top of Node.js HTTP

+Under the hood, `blazed.js` leverages the built-in [HTTP library](https://nodejs.org/api/http.html) in Node.js, ensuring a seamless and efficient experience.

 # Getting started